thebrowsercompany/swift-webdriver/Docs/SupportedAPIs.md

 This table shows a mapping between WebDriver commands, backend support (currently just WinAppDriver), and the swift-webdriver API that implements the given command.

+`GET /status` is implemented for both Selenium legacy JSON wire protocol and W3C WebDriver response shapes.
+`HTTPWebDriver.createWithDetectedProtocol(serverURL:)` uses that endpoint to detect which wire protocol an HTTP endpoint speaks before any session is created.

 Contributions to expand support to unimplemented functionality are always welcome.

 | Method | Command Path                                        | WinAppDriver | swift-webdriver API |